ejholmes/metaforce/README.md

 * Implement some helper methods for diffing metadata.
 * And some other stuff that I haven't quite thought of yet...

+## Contributing
+If you'd like to contribute code, please for the repository and implement your feature on a new branch, then send me a pull request with a detailed description.
+Please provide applicable rspec specs.

 ## License
 Copyright (C) 2012  Eric Holmes